rehierl/html-outliner-spec/issue-associations.md

 NOTE - The exact same kind of connection will be established when executing [step 4.6.5.](./outliner-steps.md/#4-6-5).

-NOTE - An (inner) outline is only defined for sectioning elements.
+NOTE - `outlineOwner` will always be a sectioning element because new outline objects will only be created when entering one of those elements.

 One aspect worth mentioning is that, if there was only an Element type, the DOM node tree would hold many elements with an undefined `innerOutline` property